 - Final Thoughts

 Team Clark has spent some time reviewing the cash back rewards credit card market.
-The Capital One Savor Rewards card is one of the options we evaluated.
+The Capital One Savor Cash Rewards Credit Card is one of the options we evaluated.
 We determined that it is one of the best choices for cash back rewards in the dining and entertainment category.

 As you’re making your decision on whether the Savor card is a fit for you, please use Team Clark’s review of the card in conjunction with money expert Clark Howard’s 7 Rules for Using Credit Cards.

-What Is the Capital One Savor Rewards Card?
+What Is the Capital One Savor Cash Rewards Credit Card?

-The Capital One Savor Rewards card is a cash back rewards card that focuses on dining and entertainment.
+The Capital One Savor Cash Rewards Credit Card is a cash back rewards card that focuses on dining and entertainment.
 Purchases made in those categories with this card qualify for unlimited 4% cash back.

-This card sometimes is confused with the Capital One SavorOne card, which is a similar dining and entertainment cash back card.
+This card sometimes is confused with the Capital One SavorOne Cash Rewards Credit Card, which is a similar dining and entertainment cash back card.
 We’ll break down some of the differences in those cards later in the article.

-Capital One Savor Rewards: Card Specs and Perks
+Capital One Savor Cash Rewards: Card Specs and Perks

 Before we get too far into whether or not this card is the right choice for you, let’s take a look at some of the perks and drawbacks of the card from the fine print: